mp81ss/BearLibTerminal/README.md

+# ARCHIVED - Moved to gitlab

-﻿This code is taken from https://bitbucket.org/cfyzium/bearlibterminal v0.15.7 on JANUARY 2019.
+ This code is taken from https://bitbucket.org/cfyzium/bearlibterminal v0.15.7 on JANUARY 2019.

 I made the following changes:
  - Little source changes to compile with mingw/cygwin/visual studio/linux g++